zpoint/CPython-Internals/Interpreter/thread/thread.md

 if you are confused about what **posix thread** is or what **posix semaphore** is, you need to refer to Chapter 11 and Chapter 12 of [APUE](https://www.amazon.com/Advanced-Programming-UNIX-Environment-3rd/dp/0321637739) and [UNP vol 2](https://www.amazon.com/UNIX-Network-Programming-Interprocess-Communications/dp/0130810819)

-if you are interested in how thread/intepreter organized, please refer to [overwview](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/overview/overview.md)(update later)
+if you are interested in how thread/intepreter organized, please refer to [overwview](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/pyobject/pyobject.md#intepreter-and-thread)

 # memory layout